Radford University Scholarships 2025–2026 | Automatic, Competitive & Honors Aid

 Beyond the main automatic merit program, Radford students can access a variety of donor-funded, transfer, ROTC, research, and study abroad awards.
 These opportunities aren’t always obvious, but they can make a meaningful difference in affordability.

-Radford University Foundation Scholarships $1,000–$5,000+ (varies by donor fund) New & continuing students; criteria differ by fund (need, GPA, service, major) Yes — Foundation portal (opens Nov 1; priority Feb 5) Sometimes — fund specific Students who apply early, align with donor criteria, and submit complete essays/references
+Radford University Foundation Scholarships $1,000–$5,000+ (varies by donor fund) New & continuing students; criteria differ by fund (need, GPA, service, major) Yes — Foundation portal (opens Nov 15; priority Feb 5) Sometimes — fund specific Students who apply early, align with donor criteria, and submit essays/references Feb 5 (priority)

-Phi Theta Kappa (PTK) Scholarship $2,000/yr Transfer admits who are active PTK members No Yes — 2.50 GPA & full-time enrollment Active PTK transfers with 3.3+ GPA
+Phi Theta Kappa (PTK) Scholarship $2,000/yr Transfer admits who are active PTK members (30+ credits) No Yes — 2.50 GPA & full-time enrollment Active PTK transfers with 3.3+ GPA Mar 1

-Army ROTC Scholarships (New River Battalion) Full tuition/fees + $1,200 books + $420/mo stipend Cadets meeting Army standards; selection via board Yes — ROTC/national board application Yes — must meet GPA, fitness, and service standards Cadets with strong GPA, fitness, and leadership; nursing majors prioritized
+Army ROTC Scholarships (New River Battalion) Full tuition/fees + $1,200 books + $420/mo stipend Cadets meeting Army standards; selection via board Yes — ROTC/national board application Yes — must meet GPA, fitness, service standards Cadets with strong GPA, fitness, and leadership; nursing majors prioritized Mar 4 (national)

-Undergraduate Research & Study Abroad Awards $500–$1,500 (per project or travel term) Students approved for research or study abroad projects Yes — apply via Undergraduate Research Office or Education Abroad No — typically one-time Students with faculty mentors (research) or strong proposals/budgets (abroad)
+Undergraduate Research & Study Abroad Awards $500–$1,500 (per project/term) Students approved for research or study abroad projects Yes — apply via Undergraduate Research Office or Education Abroad No — typically one-time Students with faculty mentors (research) or strong proposals/budgets (abroad) Varies; SURF: Feb 24

-Military-Affiliated & Veteran Awards $500–$2,500+ (varies) Veterans, active/reserve, or dependents Yes — Foundation portal or Military Resource Center Varies Students with verified military or dependent status who complete the application
+Military-Affiliated & Veteran Awards $500–$2,500+ (varies) Veterans, active/reserve, or dependents enrolled at Radford Yes — Foundation portal or Military Resource Center Varies Students with verified military or dependent status who complete the application Feb 5 (priority)

 🎖️ Honors College